 Drinking water, transportation, recreation, dams, fish habitat, industrial use, waste treatment and government oversight are illustrated with immersive dioramas, but visitors can make their own judgments.

-The free WiFi link would appear on phones near the Vancouver Waterfront development.
+The free WiFi link appears on phones near the Vancouver Waterfront development.
 Click to enter.

 Lots of 360 degree panoramas and videos pull you in.
 Take the 360 degree tour, narrated by tour guides, or explore on your own.